Large Pores on the Nose and Face: Causes, Treatments, and More

 Causes of Large Pores

 In some cases, large pores are the result of genetics.
 However, there are other causes too.
-According to Healthline, other leading causes are:
+Other leading causes include:

 - Sun damage to skin collagen